-Among the diverse approaches towards land tenure, national land ownership has proved popular in many countries.
+Among the diverse approaches towards land tenure, national land ownership proved popular in many countries, especially during the 1970s.
 Mabogunje (1990) observed that 20 out of the 40 countries in sub-Saharan Africa had nationalised all lands and extinguished private freehold ownership, though some have reversed this approach since.
-In India, the Urban Land Ceiling and Regulation Act of 1976 sought to bring large vacant private land-holdings under public ownership.
-However, the increased demands that public ownership place upon the state have invariably proved greater than the ability to develop and allocate lands according to needs, so that a substantial proportion of urban populations were forced into unauthorised settlements.
+In India, the Urban Land Ceiling and Regulation Act of 1976 sought to bring large vacant private land-holdings under public ownership or control.
+However, the increased demands that public ownership place upon the state have invariably proved greater than the ability to develop and allocate lands according to needs, so that a substantial proportion of urban populations were forced into the very unauthorised settlements that the policy was intended to prevent.

-In countries where governments have supported private land ownership systems, high costs, reinforced by equally high planning standards and complex administrative procedures, also forced many lower income households into unauthorised settlements.
-The resulting insecurity has been compounded by the requirement from financial institutions for title deeds as collateral for loans, denying such households access to formal credit and the opportunity to improve their housing conditions.
+In countries where governments have supported private land ownership systems, high costs, reinforced by inappropriate regulatory frameworks, forced many lower income households into unauthorised settlements.
+The resulting insecurity has been compounded by the requirement from mainstream financial institutions for title deeds as collateral for loans.
+This has restricted access by the poor access to formal credit and the opportunity to improve their housing conditions.